Ahmed-Hassan-Ibrahim/Smart-Door/README.md

    ```
 2. Open the project in **Microchip Studio** to view or edit the C code.

-### Usage
-Load the code onto the ATmega32A and connect components following the schematic provided in the project documentation.

 ## Media
 ### Proteus Simulation
 ![Proteus Simulation](Images/Proteus.png)